daovorge/GADS-22-NYC/22_Neural_Networks/README.md

-#Lesson 21 Time Series Modeling
+#Lesson 22 Neural Networks
-###August 12th 2015
+###August 17th 2015

 ###Objectives for this class:
- * To define what a time series is
+ * To define
- * To illustrate the origins of time series data
+ * To illustrate
- * To define & investigate sampling and the sampling theorem
+ * To define & investigate
- * To define time domain vs frequency domain
+ * To define
- * To define and illustrate some analysis functions in the time domain
+ * To define and illustrate
- * To define and illustrate some analysis functions in the frequency domain
+ * To define and illustrate

 ###Class Agenda
  - Class Open
   * Check in
-  * Single Project Presentation
+  * Single Project Presentation - Class with Mark, Susan and Chris
+  * Project Workshop Part 2
   * Review objectives
- - - Core concepts - Slides - Time Series Modeling - Mark
+ - - Core concepts - Slides - Neural Networks - Mark
- - - iPython demo notebook - Introduction to Pandas Date and Time Tools - Mark & Class
- - - iPython demo notebook - Time Series Basics - Mark & Class
- - - iPython demo notebook - Aligning Time Based Variables - Mark & Class
+ - - iPython demo notebook -  - Mark & Class
- - - iPython demo notebook - Time Series Modeling - Mark & Class
+ - - iPython demo notebook -  - Mark & Class
- - - iPython demo notebook - EEG Signal Processing Introduction - Mark & Class
+ - - iPython demo notebook -  - Mark & Class
  - LAB: No Lab
- - Small Group Exercise - Project Update
- - Q&A and Project Workshop - Class with Mark, Susan and Chris
  - Class Close
   * Check in
   * Class to pause around 9.15pm for the Exit ticket